Rebuild communities following natural disasters

-North Carolina annually ranks second in federally declared disaster declarations in the southeastern United States.
-In order to protect public spaces, the lives of our citizens, and the wellbeing of our state, CTNC is committed to elevating partnerships and platforms dedicated to climate resiliency and recovery.
+North Carolina annually ranks second in federal disaster declarations in the southeastern United States.
+In order to protect public spaces, the lives of our citizens and the well-being of our state, CTNC is committed to elevating partnerships and platforms dedicated to climate resiliency and recovery.

-CTNC's AmeriCorps service program is managed by the Conservation Trust for North Carolina and supported by a grant from the North Carolina Commission on Volunteerism and Community Service in the Office of Governor Roy Cooper.
+CTNC's AmeriCorps service program is managed by the Conservation Trust for North Carolina and supported by a grant from the North Carolina Commission on Volunteerism and Community Service.

 SBP shrinks time between disaster and recovery through five interventions: